bepaald/signalbackup-tools/README.md

 ### Running

-_NOTE: In all examples below, one or more passwords are provided on the command line.
-If so desired, these can be omitted in which case you are prompted for the password at runtime._
+_NOTE: In all examples below, one or more passphrases are provided on the command line.
+If so desired, these can be omitted in which case you are prompted for the passphrase at runtime._

 **<span id="fix">Fixing broken backups</span>**

 At the moment it has been used successfully to fix backups that were corrupted for some reason (see https://github.com/signalapp/Signal-Android/issues/8355, and https://community.signalusers.org/t/tool-to-re-encrypt-signal-backup-optionally-changing-password-or-dropping-bad-frames/6497).
 If you want to fix a broken backup, run the tool as follows:

 ```
-signalbackups-tools [input] [password] --output [outputfile] (--opassword [newpassword])
+signalbackups-tools [input] [passphrase] --output [outputfile] (--opassphrase [newpassphrase])
 ```

 _NOTE: if the corruption happens outside of attachment data, which is usually unlikely, chances of recovery are much lower._

-If the output password is omitted, the input password is used to encrypt the new backup file.
-If the 'input' is a directory, it is assumed to contain a decrypted dump of the backup (as made by this tool) and the input password can be omitted.
-In this case the output password is required, unless 'output' is also a directory.
+If the output passphrase is omitted, the input passphrase is used to encrypt the new backup file.
+If the 'input' is a directory, it is assumed to contain a decrypted dump of the backup (as made by this tool) and the input passphrase can be omitted.
+In this case the output passphrase is required, unless 'output' is also a directory.

 If the 'output' is omitted only the scan is done, and the broken message is identified, giving you the option to delete it from the phone.
 The corrupted attachment data is dumped to file.